-Discuss omega-3 supplements with your doctor before you self medicate.
+Discuss omega-3 supplements with your doctor.

 Vitamins and supplements are generally not a quick fix for health issues or a sure fire way to make you healthier.
 Eating a well balanced diet rich in fruits, vegetables, grains, lean proteins [including fish] and healthy fats is always the best way to give your health a boost.